 Air Bnb

-With more than a million properties around the world and still growing.
-A very popular choice for those looking for more affordable options even at the most expensive locations.
+With more than a million properties around the world, and still growing.
+A very popular choice for those looking for more affordable options, even at the most expensive locations.
 Having the choice to pick an apartment or even a whole villa would make you feel more at home while you travel.

 Hotels.com

 Hotels.com is a leading provider of hotel accommodation worldwide, offering booking services through its own network of localised websites.
-Once you reach 10 nights, you’ll have a free night which you can apply at checkout.
+Once you reach 10 nights, you’ll have a free night, which you can apply at checkout.
 You can earn multiple free nights by continuing to book with Hotels.com, though.
-The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands properties worldwide.
-The company offers a one-stop shopping source for hotel pricing, amenities and availability.
-Find the best deals here.
+The platform gives travellers one of the widest selections of accommodation on the net, including both independent and major chain hotels as well as self-catering in over hundreds of thousands of properties worldwide.
+The company offers a one-stop shopping source for hotel pricing, amenities, and availability.
+Find the best deals on Hotels.com.

 TripAdvisor

-Tripadvisor helps hundreds of millions of people each month become better travellers, from planning to booking to taking a trip.
-Travellers across the globe use the Tripadvisor site and app to discover where to stay, what to do and where to eat based on guidance from those who have been there before.
-With more than 1 billion reviews and opinions of nearly 8 million businesses, travellers turn to Tripadvisor to find deals on accommodations, book experiences, reserve tables at delicious restaurants and discover great places nearby.
-Find available offers and book your accommodation here.
+TripAdvisor helps hundreds of millions of people each month become better travellers, from planning to booking to taking a trip.
+Travellers across the globe use the Tripadvisor site and app to discover where to stay, what to do, and where to eat based on guidance from those who have been there before.
+With more than 1 billion reviews and opinions of nearly 8 million businesses, travellers turn to Tripadvisor to find deals on accommodations, book experiences, reserve tables at delicious restaurants, and discover great places nearby.

 Omio.com

 Omio is a leading travel platform that helps you easily plan and book your trips.
 With a comprehensive network of trains, buses, and flights across Europe and beyond, Omio allows you to compare and choose the best travel options for your needs.
 Whether you’re looking for a quick day trip or an extended vacation, Omio’s user-friendly interface and competitive prices make it easy to create unforgettable travel experiences.
-Check available routes here.
+Check available routes on Omio.com.

 Skyscanner

-Skyscanner is a leading global travel search engine, helping millions of travellers find the best flights, hotels and car rentals.
+Skyscanner is a leading global travel search engine, helping millions of travellers find the best flights, hotels, and car rentals.
 With a user-friendly interface and powerful search technology, Skyscanner makes it easy to compare prices and options across hundreds of travel providers, giving you the best deals for your trip.
 From budget to luxury, domestic to international, Skyscanner has everything you need to plan your next adventure.
 So whether you’re travelling for business or leisure, start your journey with Skyscanner and discover the world like never before.
-Available flights and prices can be found here.
+Available flights and prices can be found on Skyscanner.

 GetYourGuide

 GetYourGuide is an online marketplace for booking travel activities and experiences.
 With a wide variety of tours, activities, and attractions available in destinations around the world, GetYourGuide makes it easy to find and book unique experiences for your next trip.
 From city sightseeing tours and food and wine tastings to outdoor adventures and cultural experiences, GetYourGuide has something for every type of traveller.
 With a user-friendly website and mobile app, and a commitment to customer satisfaction, GetYourGuide is a top choice for travellers seeking memorable and authentic experiences.
-For available activities and tours check here.
+For available activities and tours, check on GetYourGuide.

 Discover Cars